Wow. This ended up being a real challenge.

 #70 “Rashiku” Ikimasho – Sailor Moon

 There was a lot of music to go through for Sailor Moon, so I was surprised when the winner was an ED for my least favorite season.
-SuperS has its problems, but this song sure ain’t one of those.
+SuperS has its problems, but this song sure ain’t one of them.
 Mue puts on a stellar performance here with a song that sound great, even if its lyrics aren’t wholly appropriate for the context.
 Particularly cute is how the ED focuses on Chibi Usa, as she hangs out out with all her friends and dreams of the future.

 #69 Bloody Samurai – Afro Samurai